rowlandcoping/cheese-and-beer/README.md

 #### Confirmation Page

-This will be straightforward so I haven't wireframed it, but I also want to provide unique order references so that users can track their order without logging in and provides a point of reference.
-This is very important for unregistered users that are not logged in.
+This will be straightforward so I haven't wireframed it, but I also want to provide unique order references so that users can track their order without logging in.
+This is very important for unregistered users.

 #### Add / Edit Product Page